EVERSE-ResearchSoftware/RSQKit/pages/research_communities/TEMPLATE_your_software_practice.md

 How are developers and contributors to the software rewarded in your community (e.g. is their increased recognition, does it help with careers)

-## Libraries and system <!-- do not delete this heading and write your text below it -->
+## Libraries and Systems <!-- do not delete this heading and write your text below it -->

 Please list any domain/community specific libraries and systems you make use of in this software solution.